 What is jaw surgery?

 Jaw or orthognathic surgery is a specific type of surgery that corrects and realigns the jaw bones, teeth and bite.
-It can also improve the overall look of a person’s face, making it appear more symmetrical.
+It can also improve the overall look of a person’s face, making it appear more symmetrical or improve the facial profile.

 Not everyone who has teeth or jaw issues will need corrective jaw surgery.
-Such procedures are usually indicated for people who have structural or cosmetic problems that can’t be fixed with orthodontic treatment alone.
-If you think you may need jaw surgery for either functional or cosmetic jaw surgery, speak to a trusted specialist orthodontist first to find out more.
+These procedures are usually for people who have structural or cosmetic problems that can’t be fixed with orthodontic treatment alone.
+If you think you may need jaw surgery, speak to a trusted specialist orthodontist first who will be able to give you a referral to a surgeon.

 What happens during jaw surgery?

 Jaw surgery is performed at a hospital under general anaesthetic.
-Usually, jaw surgery can be completed inside the mouth – meaning there no visible scarring as a result.
-During orthognathic surgery, small and precise cuts are made in the jawbone.
-This allows your surgeon to move them into a better position.
-The bones are then held in position by small bone fixation plates and screws.
+Usually, jaw surgery can be completed inside the mouth – meaning there will be no visible scarring on the face.
+During orthognathic surgery, small and precise cuts are made in the jawbone, which allows your surgeon to move them into a better position.
+The bones are then held in position by small, titanium bone fixation plates and screws.

 Do I need braces before an orthognathic surgery?

 Most people will have braces before and after jaw surgery.
-This is to ensure your teeth and jaw are prepared and in the best position possible prior to surgery.
+This ensures your teeth and jaw are prepared and in the best position possible prior to surgery.
 Braces also help ensure healing occurs safely and proper jaw and tooth alignment is achieved post-surgery.

 How long after jaw surgery do braces come off?

 Your specialist orthodontist and surgeon will decide on a treatment plan and timing that suits your needs best – including how long you will need to wear braces after jaw surgery.
 Generally, this is about six to nine months after surgery.
-However, the overall orthodontic process, from start to finish, usually takes approximately 2 years in total.
+The overall orthodontic process, from start to finish, usually takes approximately two years in total.

 What is the best age for jaw surgery?